intarchboard/model-t-charter/model-t-charter-00.md

 and physical meetings during an IETF meeting (currently one planned for IETF-107) will be found from the IETF meeting agenda.

+The program is created for the initial six months, after which progress is reviewed to determine whether the program needs further work.

 Expected outputs from the programmme include:

 - Text to offer to the IETF as a possible update to BCP72